Top Stories

 “While this was a difficult decision, be assured that it was made with careful consideration to maintain the quality and integrity of PERU ongoing projects and future endeavors,” Stonesifer said.
 “PERU remains fully committed to its mission of facilitating optimal health, well-being, recovery and choice for patients and community members through their research and evaluation work.”

-According to Dubin, leadership in PERU has refused to speak to staff about the layoffs or the future of the program.
+According to Dubin, the School of Pharmacy is preventing PERU leadership from speaking to staff about the layoffs or the future of the program.

 “We keep asking them questions about the future of PERU and the future of our programs,” Dubin said.
 “But they don’t have answers.”